Have a question?

 Why are spray booth filters important?

-Where are spray booth filters applied?
+Where are spray booth filters used?

-Industrial coatings, in production environments where metals and other materials are coated using spray booth filters.
+• Industrial coatings, in production environments where metals and other materials are coated using spray booth filters.

 What role do spray booth filters play?